-Who was Father Solanus?
+Who was Blessed Solanus?
 A simple man; a simple priest; not a man of letters although he sometimes wrote like a poet; not a man of degrees, yet his thought reached to profound depths.

 In his own time, he was far ahead of his time.
 Like a prophet, he was a man with a message for our times.
 Like a prophet, he lived a life concerned for God's people, suffering and laboring for the conversion of sinners.
 His message, always one of faith and trust in God, was to console and to encourage.
 He brought about peace by a kindly insistence on our right relationship to – and dependence on – God and neighbor.

-This Capuchin priest, Father Solanus Casey, was born November 25, 1870 on a Wisconsin farm along the banks of the Mississippi.
+This Capuchin priest, Bl.
+Solanus Casey, was born November 25, 1870 on a Wisconsin farm along the banks of the Mississippi.
 He was the sixth child in a family of ten boys and six girls.
 His Irish immigrant parents named him Bernard after his father.

 From an early age he learned obedience, diligence, and piety from his God-fearing parents.
 Life on the farm taught him to be practical and resourceful.
 At 17, eager to supplement the family income after several crop failures, Bernard willingly left the farm for other employment.
 In nearby Stillwater, Minnesota he worked for a time as a hand on the log-booms, as a part-time prison guard, then as one of the first streetcar operators when Stillwater installed the new electric trolleys.